 Dueces Wild.
 Sewer Backup

 Your plumber or rodding technician would have no choice but to remove a toilet or some other fixture above, or at the highest point in the system to access the full size pipe in your home.
 In the old days before Lawyers and Lawsuits, some plumbers would go on the roof of your home and attempt to rod the drain from the vent stack on your roof.
 This vent should, depending on local codes, be the same size as the biggest drain line in your home.
-Today companies just won’t perform this service due to Workman’s Compensation insurance and just really good sound judgment.
-There aren’t any Contractors I know that will drive down that street for safety reasons.
-So, WHY?
+Today companies just won’t perform this service due to worker’s compensation insurance and just really good sound judgment.
+There aren’t any contractors I know that will drive down that street for safety reasons.
+Why?
 With a cleanout on the exterior of your home, the plug inside would not have to be pulled!
-The exterior fitting will have a cap or threaded plug at or about the ground level that can be removed OUTSIDE your home.
+The exterior fitting will have a cap or threaded plug at or about the ground level that can be removed outside your home.
 Yes, there may be a sewerage over flow, but it won’t be in your basement!
-This OUTSIDE CLEANOUT allows all of the work to be performed on the exterior of the home rather that inside.
+This outside cleanout allows all of the work to be performed on the exterior of the home rather that inside.
 If that doesn’t seem to matter, think about this for a moment….this isn’t the first rod job that your technicians equipment has done, so it’s been in some other nasty location before coming into your home, the equipment always generates dripping or spraying water from being submerged in sewer water while it rotates…..get the picture?

-WHERE?
-The next question is always where does it go and how do you pick a good sewer cleanout location?
 In our areas the house drain comes out of your house in 4” pipe.
 The material it is made of is inconsequential.
 Within 5’ of the house the sewer changes in size from 4” to 6” in diameter.
 This is done to allow the sewerage to flow longer distances to

 Sewer Line Cleanout Excavation